Muppet Babies (1984 TV series): 2018 reboot

 On October 26, 2016, it was announced that a reboot of the series began production.
-As opposed to the traditional animation of the original show, the reboot used CGI, but is still targeted to children ages 4–7 with each episode consisting of two 11-minute stories.
+As opposed to the traditional animation of the original show, the reboot used CGI and is targeted to children ages 4–7 with each episode consisting of two 11-minute stories.
 Mr. Warburton, creator of Cartoon Network's Codename: Kids Next Door, served as the executive producer while former SpongeBob SquarePants writer Eric Shaw served as the story editor.
 A reboot of the series premiered on Disney Junior on March 23, 2018.

 Other appearances

 In 1987, the live-action version of the lead characters appeared, in the form of an old home movie, during A Muppet Family Christmas.
-The segment itself was cut from American and Canadian home video releases due to copyright licensing issues with "Santa Claus Is Coming to Town".
+The segment itself was cut from American and Canadian home video releases due to copyright licensing issues with "Santa Claus Is Comin' to Town".

 In 1990, Baby Kermit, Piggy, and Gonzo made small appearances in the drug prevention television special Cartoon All-Stars to the Rescue.